iremlaya/color-predictor/README.md

 ### Note

-The path to the trained model is given as `var path = "./my-model/model.json"` in `predict.js`.
+The path to the trained model is given in `predict.js`.
 If you would like to use another model, just require it.